ubffm/oaipmharvest/README.md

 # oaipmharvest

 ## Description
-oaipmharvest is a harvester for [OAI-PMH](https://www.openarchives.org/OAI/openarchivesprotocol.html) written in python and based on [sickle](https://sickle.readthedocs.io) (for now).
+_oaipmharvest_ is a harvester for [OAI-PMH](https://www.openarchives.org/OAI/openarchivesprotocol.html) written in python and based on [sickle](https://sickle.readthedocs.io) (for now).
 It's special focus lies on support for advanced non-standard use cases and supporting endpoints that behave slightly out of the ordinary.
 If you just need the standard feature set, you might be better off with something more mature and better tested.

-The oaipmharvester will connect to a given OAI-endpoint and store its responses in a given output folder.
+_oaipmharvest_ will connect to a given OAI-endpoint and store its responses in a given output folder.
 It enables you to make incremental requests from the given OAI-endpoint or even restrict the result set by a given date.
 In addition to that, it provides several features to dynamically construct set specifiers from smaller parts.